March 9, 1979 cover |

 Time magazine correspondent, former Saigon bureau chief, Marsh Clark and I joined a handful of cheerful American journalists to wander through Tianamen Square.
 We joined to sing, myself in Chinese, "Long live the historic friendship of China and the United States."

-Deng Xiaoping danced their waltz toward diplomatic relations.
+The air was full of hope as Jimmy Carter and Deng Xiaoping danced their waltz toward diplomatic relations.
 In late December 1978 I flew from Hong Kong to Beijing to to report on "normalization."
 Part of the common agenda: China and the U.S. sought to block what they agreed was an aggressive Soviet Union.

-Democracy Wall Movement penned large character posters to challenge Maoist orthodoxy.
+Chinese society was bubbling in ferment as a nationwide network of dissenters in the Democracy Wall Movement penned large character posters to challenge Maoist orthodoxy.
 Deng used the movement to attack his enemies and consolidate his power.

 During the day I had watched a smiling Deng shuffle down the stately, richly carpeted halls.
 Invasion plans were in his mind: a small man who planned a small war.
 I marched to my own drummer as I puzzled to penetrate the "fog" which hung over Deng's plans to invade Vietnam.